cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 # clone this repo
 ### TODO - this fails if the repo is private
 cd ~

 # If you have problem cloning with your default password
-# Try creating a Personal Access token in Settings->Developer Setting->Personal Access Token
+# Try creating a Personal Access token at https://github.com/settings/tokens
 # And use that as a password
 git clone https://USERNAME@github.com/retaildevcrews/k8s-quickstart

 cd k8s-quickstart/02-Bare-metal-setup

 # make sure PIP is set correctly